 Where the design community meets.

-Indianapolis, IN Product Designer Joined about 5 years ago
+Indianapolis, IN Product Designer Joined over 5 years ago

 Looks very comprehensive.
 Nice work, guys.